nasa/Transform-to-Open-Science/Module_1/readme.md

 **Open Scholarship** – An expansive term meant to encompass the rapid and widespread sharing of a range of scholarly activities and outputs across multiple disciplines.
 Learn more [here.](https://www.heliosopen.org/about)

-**Reproducibility and Replicability** – Reproducibility is defined as obtaining consistent results using the same data and code as an original study (synonymous with computational reproducibility).
-Replicability means obtaining consistent results across studies aimed at answering the same scientific question using new data or other new computational methods.
+**Reproducibility and Replicability** –

+- **Reproducibility** is defined as obtaining consistent results using the same data and code as an original study (synonymous with computational reproducibility).
+- **Replicability** means obtaining consistent results across studies aimed at answering the same scientific question using new data or other new computational methods.
 Learn more [here.](https://www.nationalacademies.org/news/2019/09/reproducibility-and-replicability-in-research)
+- In a different context such as with computer science, **reproducibility** may refer to researchers arriving at the same results using their own data and methods.
+While **replicability** may refer to arriving at the same results using the original author's data or artifacts.
+Learn more [here.](https://www.ncbi.nlm.nih.gov/books/NBK547546/)

 **Peer Review** – The evaluation of work by one or more people with similar competencies as the producers of the work - that is, the authors' peers.
 Learn more [here.](https://en.wikipedia.org/wiki/Peer_review)